CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Task 1: Use Copilot to explore a document and research an idea

+In this task, you will learn how to use **Copilot** to explore a document and research an idea, leveraging AI to gain insights and find relevant information more efficiently.

 To start your exploration of generative AI, let's use Microsoft Copilot in Edge to examine an existing document and extract some insights from it.

 1. In Microsoft Edge, browse to [OneDrive](https://onedrive.live.com) at `https://onedrive.live.com` and sign in using your Microsoft account - closing any welcome messages or offers that are displayed.